 25. Whale Watching in St Andrews

 St Andrews is the base to see whales in New Brunswick.
-I enjoyed this so much I have written an entire blog post on it!
-When it comes to what to do in New Brunswick Canada put whale watching high on your list!
+I enjoyed this so much I have written an entire blog post on it.
+When it comes to what to do in New Brunswick Canada put whale watching high on your list.

-I flew into Halifax in Nova Scotia at the beginning of my trip to New Brunswick.
-I then picked up a hire car and drove across Nova Scotia and into New Brunswick.
+I flew into halifax Nova Scotia at the beginning of my trip to New Brunswick.
+I then picked up a hire car and drove across nova scotia and into New Brunswick.
 I can’t resist a road that runs along a coast.

 When to visit New Brunswick to get the most out of the World’s Highest Tides

 160 million tonnes of water rush in and out of the Bay of Fundy twice a day, creating tides reaching as high as 16 metres.
 This generates the highest tides in the world.
 I knew very little about tides before I visited New Brunswick.
-I have now become a complete tide geek!
+I have now become a complete tide geek.

 So how do you try to maximize your photographic opportunities?
 Plan to visit New Brunswick around the full or new moon when both the lunar and solar high tides are aligned.
 This is when you will see the highest high tides and the lowest low tides.

 Then once you have arrived check the tide tables and times for the areas that you are visiting.
 I have noted several of the Bay of Fundy tide calendar websites above.
 This will help you figure out when to do which activities.